react-static/react-static/docs/components.md

 ### `Prefetch`

-Prefetch is a react component that accepts a `path` prop, and optional `only` prop and an optional single child to render.
-When this component is rendered, any data or template required to render the `path` will be prefetched.
-This ensures that if the user then navigates to that route , they will not have to wait for the required data to load.
+Prefetch is a react component that can prefetch the assets for a given route when visibly rendered in the viewport.
+When it's content or element are visible in the viewport, the template and data required to render the path in the `path` prop will be prefetched.
+This increases the chance that if the user then navigates to that route, they will not have to wait for the required data to load.
+You can also force the prefetch to happen even if the element is outside the viewport via the `force` prop.

 Props:

 * `path: String` **Required** - The path you want to prefetch.
-* `type: String.oneOf(['data', 'template'])` - An optional string denoted whether to only load the `data` or `template` for the path.
+* `force: Boolean` - Force the prefetch even if the element is not visible in the viewport

 Notes:

-* If the path doesn't match a route, no data will be loaded.
+* If the path doesn't match a valid static route, nothing will happen.
-* If the route has already been loaded in the session, the synchronous cache will be used instead.
+* If the route has already been loaded in the session, nothing will happen.
 * If multiple instances of the same `path` are prefetched at the same time, only a single request will be made for all instances.
-* If used more often than needed, this component could result in fetching a lot of unused data.
+* If abused, this component could result in fetching a lot of unused data.
 Be smart about what you prefetch.

 Example: